 The coal reserves reported in Table 15-2 below represent the economically viable coal tonnage controlled by Corsa on a moist recoverable basis.
 The coal reserves are based on an independent evaluation of the coal geology and a pre-feasibility study of the coal reserve deposits.
-Mine depletion for fourth quarter 2022 was supplied by Corsa, and MM&A deducted this historical production from the mapped reserves in order to estimate reserves as of December 31, 2022.
+Mine depletion mapping and tonnage for the fourth quarter of 2023 was supplied by Corsa.
+For the surface mines, MM&A utilized the fourth quarter 2023 mapping as the basis for the reserve estimates.
+For the underground mines, MM&A deducted the historical fourth quarter 2023 production from the mapped (September 30, 2023) reserves in order to estimate reserves as of December 31, 2023.